-- For the pilot period, those at the level of Department Head or above (as defined by Senior Management areas) are delegated the authority to sign contracts and make procurements of low-risk software and IT services, including “click-through” agreements, that do not go through ITPALS or the university’s Procurement Department.
+- Those at the level of Department Head or above (as defined by Senior Management areas) are delegated the authority to sign contracts and make procurements of low-risk software and IT service, including “click-through” agreements, that do not go through ITPALS or the university’s Procurement Department.

 What questions will I be asked when I submit my request?

-- A preview of the low-risk, low-cost software review survey can be found here.
+- A preview of the low-risk, low-cost software review request can be found here.